miking-lang/miking/README.md

 a function returns a two-dimensional sequence, the inner sequences must all have the same size (otherwise they would have different types).
-As this is not required by MExpr, there are situations where one may need to provide additional information to help the Futhark compiler.
+As this is not required by MExpr, there are situations where one may need to provide additional information in PMExpr to help the Futhark compiler.

-Such constraints are expressed using `utest` expressions of specific shapes.
+Such information is provided through `utest` expressions of specific shapes.
-When the program is compiled in debug mode without acceleration, the `utest` expressions will be checked at runtime.
-This means that if such a `utest` fails at runtime in debug mode, it would also fail in the accelerated code, but likely with a far worse error message.
+The idea is that, when the program is compiled in debug mode, the `utest` expressions are checked at runtime.
+If such a `utest` fails at runtime when compiled in debug mode, it would also fail in the accelerated code, but likely with a less understandable error message.

 In the future, the accelerate compiler will statically check that the necessary size constraints have been added.
 For now, failing to provide sufficient